GeoscienceAustralia/PyRate/docs/troubleshooting.rst

 Process terminated
 ------------------
 PyRate is memory intensive.
-You may recieve various out of memory errors if there is not enough memory to accomdate the images being processed.
+You may receive various out of memory errors if there is not enough memory to accommodate the images being processed.

 Error::